MohamedEmish/MyStore/README.md

 - This app is a official app of YackeenSolutions, where i had an internship.
 - I was asked to rebuild it as a part of the internship.
+-	It provides a service of toys shopping.
 - I made some changes in the design and code style.
 - This app is written in kotlin.